swcarpentry/r-novice-gapminder/02-project-intro.md

 > use the `ln -s` command, and on windows you can either create a shortcut or
 > use the `mklink` command from the windows terminal.
 >

+### Save the data in the data directory

+Now we have a good directory structure we will now place/save the data file in the `data/` directory.
+> #### Challenge 1 {.challenge}
+> Download the gapminer data from ...
+> Move the file to the `data/` within your project.
+> We will load and inspect these data latter today.

 #### Version Control